• Skip to primary navigation

 4. Assemble.
 To assemble, divide and add the tapioca pearls into serving bowls.
 Top with the mango paste, then add in the coconut milk.
 Top with the mango chunks.
 Garnish with grapefruit, if using.
 Mix thoroughly and enjoy!

 • Use fresh ripe mangos.
-This is the brightest ingredient in the dish.
+This is the brightest ingredient in this mango sago recipe.
 Using a fresh ripe mango is key.
 You can alternatively use frozen mangos as well.

 • Carefully cook the sago.
 Ideally, you would follow the instructions on the package.
 However, if none are available or in a different language you need to boil them until they are transparent.
 It is okay if some of the sago have a small white dot in them.
 It will continue cooking after you strain them.